ChanHyeok-Choi/unist-gym-people/README.md

 ### Feature 2 : Real-Time Chat Service

+* **NOTE: If there doesn't exist ChatRoom made by server terminal, Chat Service doesn't work.
+So please make sure POST RestAPI to make a chat room on the terminal.**

 Users just open or access the url: `http://localhost:8080/chatRoom.html`.
 And then, they input a text message and eventually click the send button for sending it to other users.
 You can see the example as the following:
 ![ChatRoom.png](samples/ChatRoom.png)